MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### <a name=dyn></a>Disable dynamic memory

-If the container host is itself a Hyper-V virtual machine, dynamic memory must be disabled on the container host virtual machine.
+If the container host will be virtualized, dynamic memory must be disabled on the container host virtual machine.
 This can be configured through the settings of the virtual machine, or with the following command.

 **Note** - The virtual machine must be turned off when running this command.